Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Vendor coordination

-It is usually best to create a plan before removing everything.
-In some cases, certain furnishings may help the home show better.
-In other cases, a full cleanout may be needed before photography.
+In some situations, selected furniture may help the home show better.
+In other cases, a complete cleanout may be necessary before repairs, cleaning, staging, and photography can begin.

-Repairs, Maintenance, and Vendor Coordination
+Review Repairs, Maintenance, and Vendor Needs

 • Roof condition